 Tempest Vance became an assistant track and field coach under director of track and field programs Duane Ross in October of 2012.
 She is responsible for coaching vertical and horizontal jumpers while serving as the programs’ operations coordinator.

-In her five seasons, A&T has won six MEAC championships (indoor and outdoor) in jumps.
+In her five seasons, A&T has coached 27 All-MEAC athletes, 11 MEAC champions, five NCAA Division I East Preliminary Round qualifiers, two NCAA championship qualifiers, two All-Americans, two USATF qualifiers and MEAC track and field athlete of the year.
 A&T triple jumper Keenan Smith was fantastic under Vance’s leadership.
-He won four MEAC triple jump titles since 2013 with two indoor and outdoor crowns apiece.
-He also advanced to the NCAA Division I East Preliminary Round held in Jacksonville, Fla., in 2015.
+Smith advanced to the NCAA Division I East Preliminary Round held in Jacksonville, Fla., in 2015.
+He also won three MEAC triple jump titles (two outdoor and one indoor).
 Long jumper Frank Quarles is a three-time MEAC outdoor men's long jump champion (2014-16).
 Quarles also made an appearance in the 2016 NCAA Division I East Preliminary Round in the long jump, and during the 2015 indoor season, Quarles also took home the MEAC title in the long jump.

 Prior to joining the B-CU staff, she was an outstanding student-athlete who graduated cum laude from South Carolina State University with a degree in biology.
 As a collegiate, she held the MEAC indoor track and field pentathlon record for three years starting in 2009, and currently holds the Bulldogs record in the women's 400-meter hurdles.